 7) So, Ronni, you said you’ve bought these bundles before, right?
 Be honest.
 Have they really been worth it for you?

-I like that you’re not afraid to ask honest questions; you’re my kind of reader, ha ha. 🙂 While there have been several collections of Ultimate Bundles have really expanded over the years.
+I like that you’re not afraid to ask honest questions; you’re my kind of reader, ha ha. 🙂 While there were originally just one or two bundles offered each year, the Ultimate Bundles collections have really expanded over the years.
 They originally only offered a Healthy Living and Homemaking Bundle, but now offer bundles on topics such as: Essential Oils, Gut Health, Photography, Clutter and Organization, DIY, Blogging, and more.
 I’ve ONLY purchased/reviewed bundles I’m personally interested in.

 USUALLY, I’m really happy with my purchase and felt like I got a good deal because I’ll use enough of the bundle’s contents to be worth it.
 Every once in a while though, I haven’t been as big of a fan of a particular bundle. (though I’ve never requested a refund…if that’s saying anything).
 See all my reviews above for more details on individual bundles.
 Truthfully, it’s the BONUSES that typically win me over in the end and get me to decide to buy a bundle, ha ha.